dragoste17/movies-api/README.md

 ## Running App for Locally

-The API is based on Laravel.
+The API is based on Laravel and MySQL.
 For running the app locally, Docker is used and hence needs to be installed along with Docker Compose.
 Ports 8000 and 4300 should be free on the local or can be changed in the `docker-compose.yml`.
 The `.env.example` file has already been filled with DB connection details for convenience.